 What happens during the screening?

 A screening is easy.
-Dr. Klooster or Dr. Wall will wear special glasses and aim the Identafi light into your mouth.
-He or she will examine you using each type of light and then you’re done!
+Our Holly Springs and Raleigh dentists will wear special glasses and aim the Identafi light into your mouth.
+They will examine you using each type of light and then you’re done!
 The entire process is painless and takes only a few minutes.

 How much does it cost?